Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

 While many of the threat models discussed in \S \ref{sec:threat} can make use of machine generated text detection as part of mitigation strategies, additional methods might be used to facilitate detection outside of text classification.
 Work on social bot detection includes additional signals, such as IP addresses and timing of messages, though signals in this domain are also becoming harder to detect over time \cite{stieglitz2017social}.
 Chatbot detection can incorporate features derived from human responses \cite{DBLP:journals/corr/abs-2106-01170}.
 Prompt injection may bait social bots into exposing themselves \cite{willison_2022}.

-On social media platform, in addition to such technical approaches, it is likely that many platforms will enact policy approaches to increase verification as well.
-These may take the form of additional verification of users in order to provide a greater barrier to entry for fraudulent accounts.
-Increased CAPTCHA challenges are already commonplace when platforms are accessed via IP addresses, or accounts are registered with phone numbers associated with a voice-over-IP (VOIP) service \cite{10.1145/3477142}.
+On social media platforms, in addition to technical detection approaches, it is likely that many platforms will enact policy approaches to improve user verification as well, providing a greater barrier to entry for fraudulent accounts.
+Increased CAPTCHA challenges are already commonplace when platforms are accessed via shared proxy IP addresses, or registered with phone numbers associated with a voice-over-IP (VOIP) services \cite{10.1145/3477142}.
 These types of restrictions may become more stringent, with increased user vetting by checking selectors (IP addresses, emails) with third-party reputation services.
-While the extent of these measures will vary by platform, it is possible that certain platforms may resort to more stringent verification of an individual's real identity using national IDs.
+While the extent of these measures will vary by platform, it is possible that certain platforms may resort to more stringent verification of an individual's real identity using national IDs or payment methods.
 In any case, the asymmetric difficulty of defense versus attack in the current threat environment means that increased scrutiny of new accounts will likely be required to avoid a collapse of trust in online spaces.